paradox logo

 On-Page SEO Factors for Your Website

-When it comes to the frequency with which you should audit the on-page SEO health of your existing website, there is no clear-cut formula.
+When it comes to how often you should audit the on-page SEO health of your existing website, there is no clear-cut formula.
 In many ways, it can be a little like getting a health check-up for yourself; many people put it off until there is pain or discomfort.

-If you are a real stickler for SEO then there is a good chance that you have been optimizing as you go, making sure that every new post has all of its metas in order, consistently staying on track with your keyword focus, and making sure that you place 301 redirects as needed.
+If you are a real stickler for SEO, then there is a good chance that you have been optimizing as you go, ensuring that every new post has all of its meta elements in order, consistently staying on track with your keyword focus, and making sure that you place 301 redirects as needed.

 However, this is the perfect world scenario and it doesn’t always go that way, and even with ongoing diligence there can still be nagging little issues that sneak in.
-Wayward CMS’s create crazy duplicate pages, someone accidentally adds an absurd canonicalization within Yoast or a myriad of other micro problems can edge their way in.
+Wayward CMS systems create numerous duplicate pages, someone might accidentally add an absurd canonicalization within Yoast, or a myriad of other minor problems can creep in.

-Setting aside some time to take stock of your existing site and perform an on-page SEO check-up should become a regular event within the life of your website.
+Setting aside some time to assess your existing site and conduct an on-page SEO check-up should become a regular event throughout the life of your website.

 The Benefit of Having Existing Data

-One of the best things about checking up on an existing site is that you already have data that you can work with.
-You already know which pages are performing well, and which ones may need a little attention.
+One of the advantages of checking an existing site is that you already have data to work with.
+You already know which pages are performing well and which ones may need some attention.

-It goes well beyond having a clear picture of where you are starting from.
+It goes beyond having a clear picture of where you are starting.

 Which Titles and Metas Have the Worst CTR?

-The benefit you have of knowing which pages currently have the worst CTR (this can be checked from Google Search Console by the way) is that you now know which pages should get a little spruce up.
+The benefit of knowing which pages currently have the worst CTR (this can be checked in Google Search Console, by the way) is that you now understand which pages need a bit of sprucing up.

-The main way that you are going to be able to improve the CTR to your pages is similar to the way that an AdWords copywriter increases their CTR on their Ads.
+The primary way to improve the CTR for your pages is similar to how an AdWords copywriter increases CTR on their ads.
 You are going to change the parts of the page that display on the SERP and then see whether you have written a version that makes people click through more frequently.

 The parts of your page that will show up on the SERP are your title tag and meta description.
-You can try re-writing these in a way that makes people more likely to click into your page.
+You can try rewriting these in a way that increases the likelihood of people clicking into your page.

 For bonus points you can investigate using some structured data such as schema markup to make for an even better looking result on the SERP!